GingSing/tweeter/README.md

 # Tweeter Project

-Tweeter is a simple, single-page Twitter clone.

-This repository is the starter code for the project: Students will fork and clone this repository, then build upon it to practice their HTML, CSS, JS, jQuery and AJAX front-end skills, and their Node, Express and MongoDB back-end skills.
+Tweeter is a single-page Twitter clone created with HTML, CSS, and Javascript which allows users to create new tweets shown in order by date.
+Data is saved into an in memory object for local sessions.

 ## Getting Started